 - Interest in serving underserved populations (community service)

-- Interest in remaining in Northern California to practice medicine
+- Interest in remaining in Oakland/San Francisco/Northern California Bay Area to practice medicine

 DEADLINE: Rolling deadline.
-Applications must be received 6-8 weeks prior to the elective start date, though applications received less than 8 weeks may be considered.
+Applications must be received 6-8 weeks prior to the elective start date.
+However applications received less than 8 weeks may be considered.

 MORE INFORMATION: For further information or to receive an application, please contact: